53 Comments

 Perhaps:

-Music when you consider it soulfully, simple is magic.
+Music when you consider it soulfully, simply is magic.

 Everywhere every culture, on the planet since “when?” has developed and communicated through music.